puppetlabs/puppet-data-service/README.md

 ### Configure using the PE Console

+This setup will help you to quickly configure the PDS in your existing PE server, for advanced Puppet users review the *Configure using roles and Hiera eyaml* section.

 1. Add the [puppetlabs-puppet\_data\_service](https://github.com/puppetlabs/puppetlabs-puppet_data_service) module to your control repo
    - Make sure to add the PDS hiera level in your control-repo's `hiera.yaml`
 2. Configure the two required `roles`